ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_app_control.rst

 -------------------------------------------------
 Ansible requires the target Windows version to be Windows Server 2019 or Windows 10 Build 1803 or later.
 This is because the ``Dynamic Code Security`` feature added in that Windows version is required to allow Ansible to run tasks on the Windows host.

 The first step towards enabling App Control is to create a code signing certificate that will be used to sign the scripts used by Ansible.
-While this certificate can be self signed, it is recommended that it is issued by a trusted certificate authority used in your organisation.
+While this certificate can be self signed, it is recommended that it is issued by a trusted certificate authority used in your organization.
 How to generate this certificate is outside the scope of this documentation.
 Once the certificate is setup, the policy file must be generated and applied to the Windows host.

 Setting up App Control and configuring policies is not covered under the documentation here.
 Please read through the Microsoft documentation for `Application Control for Windows <https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/>`_ or `Application Control with PowerShell <https://learn.microsoft.com/en-us/powershell/scripting/security/app-control/how-to-use-app-control?view=powershell-7.5>`_ to understand how to configure App Control and set up policies.
 The `App Control for Business Wizard <https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/appcontrol-wizard>`_ is a tool that can simplify policy generation through a more user friendly GUI.